Phnom Bakheng Temple

 Google

 Sunrise photos and sunset photos.
 A long walk before you get to the top, but i think it is worth it because everybody has pictures of sunrise at Angkor Wat.
-The extra effort is worth it, plus Siem Reap with no traffic on the streets, and it is always a nice, cool ride out to the temple.
-Be sure to take coffee, water and a good flashlight.
+The extra effort to see the sunrise is worth seeing Siem Reap with no traffic on the streets, and it is always a nice, cool ride out to the temple.
+Be sure to take coffee, for the trip, water, a jacket and a good flashlight.
 Be sure to leave enough time so you get a good spot, whether you're going for sunrise or sunset.
 It takes a lot longer than you might think to get to the top.
 It also is a must to bring something soft to sit on, the rubber thing that has a handle at one end, which is used by gardeners to kneel on is ideal, but haven't a clue where to get one, maybe Macro?
+One other thing choose your spot carefully, the sun may not be where you want it and you might have people in the way.
+If you are late, you will definitely find out what i mean.
+Don’t count on people to move, some are agreeable some are not, it’s entirely up to them.

 Google